-In this article, I recount the development of carpal tunnel syndrome in both hands in 2014.
-In addition, I describe the steps I took to successfully manage a recent flare-up.
+In this blog post, I recount the development of carpal tunnel syndrome in both hands in 2014.
+In addition, I describe the steps I took to manage a recent flare-up successfully.

 History of My Bilateral Carpal Tunnel Syndrome

-I first noticed persistent numbness and tingling in my left hand and fingers, in particular the palmar aspect of my distal palm and fingers, in October of 2014, i.e. more than 7 years ago.
-These symptoms progressed to include episodes of pain, especially on hyperextension or hyperflexion.
+I first noticed persistent numbness and tingling in the palmar aspect of my left hand and fingers in October 2014, i.e., over seven years ago.
+These symptoms progressed to include pain, especially on hyperextension or hyperflexion.

-About a month after the onset of symptoms in the left palm and fingers, I experienced the same symptoms, but to a much lesser degree of severity, on the right side.
+A month after the onset of symptoms in the left palm and fingers, I experienced the same symptoms on the right side, but to a much lesser severity.

 I did not perceive any weakness or loss of dexterity in either hand.

-After about a week of persistent symptoms in both hands, i.e. in mid-November 2014, I suspected median neuropathy, in particular bilateral carpal tunnel syndrome.
+After about a week of persistent symptoms in both hands, i.e., in mid-November 2014, I suspected median neuropathy, mainly bilateral carpal tunnel syndrome.

 The precipitant of my symptoms was quite obvious – the manual labor involved in relocating to our current residence.
-In Q4 of 2014, there was much cleaning to be done after the renovation work.
+In Q4 of 2014, I had to do a lot of cleaning after the renovation.
 I also painted the kitchen, two bathrooms, and two bedrooms myself.
-Moreover, I physically moved small pieces of furniture and boxes containing household goods.
-The books were especially heavy.
-Other than for the large furniture, I lifted objects unassisted, most often after office hours, especially the dead of night.
+I physically moved small pieces of furniture and boxes containing household goods.
+The books were hefty.
+Except for the large furniture items, I lifted objects unassisted, often after office hours, especially in the dead of night.
 We moved house on December 15, 2014.

 I believe the repetitive nature of the interior house painting and the heavy weight of some objects I manually carried, possibly in unergonomic ways, caused repetitive strain injury and, ultimately, carpal tunnel syndrome.